kishb123/kishb123/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working in Los Angeles, participating in the RIPS UCLA program
+- 🔭 I’m currently working in Los Angeles, participating in the RIPS UCLA program and working with AMD
 - 🎓 Studying applied mathematics, statistics, and computer science
 - 🌱 I’m enthusiastic about data science, machine learning, and deep learning
 - 🔬 Excited about the interface between industry and research